The evolution of computing is far more rapid and its history is

 program" computers first appeared in 1949.

-Programs-as-data stored in addressable memory allowed software
+Programs-as-data stored in addressable memory allowed the people

-programming was born.
 The central abstraction of storing program

 instructions as data not only changed hardware architectures, it